kicaj29/aws/SecurityAndCompliance/readme.md

 https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-mgmt

 * Customer Managed CMK
+  * A customer Managed (CMK) is a logical representation of a master key.
+The CMK includes metadata, such as the key ID, creation date, description, and key state.
+The CMK also contains the key material used to encrypt and decrypt data.
+These are created and managed by the AWS customer.
+Access to these can be controlled using the AWS IAM service.
   * Create, manage and used by the customer, can enable and disable
   * Possibility or rotation policy (new key generated every year, old key preserved)
   * Possibility to bring-your-own-key
 * AWS managed CMK
-  * Created, managed and used on on your behalf by an AWS
+  * AWS managed CMKs are CMKs in **your account** that are created, managed, and used on your behalf by an AWS service that is integrated with AWS KMS
   * Used by AWS services (s3, ebs, redshift etc...)
   * They are readonly for customer
 * AWS owned CMK
-  * Collection of CMKs that an AWS service owns and manages to use in multiple AWS accounts
+  * AWS owned CMKs are a collection of CMKs that an AWS service owns and manages for use in **multiple AWS accounts**. **AWS owned CMKs are not in your AWS account**.
+You cannot view or manage these CMKs.
   * AWS can use those to protect resources in your account (but you cannot view the keys)
 * CloudHSM Keys (customer keystore)
   * Keys generated from your own CloudHSM hardware device